 The Vedgewater Victory Garden saw its inaugural season successfully come to a close.

-Green thumbs, garden novices, young ones and activitists all found a home in the Vedgewater Victory Garden at Broadway and Rosemont Avenues.
+Green thumbs, garden novices, young ones and activists all found a home in the Vedgewater Victory Garden at Broadway and Rosemont Avenues.

 While the cry for water hampered the gardeners for a few weeks during the early portion of the hot and dry summer, community members rallied and came together in support of one another.
 Donations of water literally poured in until a more permanent solution was operational.
 The water source was rectified in mid June when Alderman O’Connor was able to supply the garden with a buffalo box.
 The buffalo box is in a locked cage with a detachable hose.
 The gardeners now have easy access to a water supply.

 The green and growing things have filled every inch of the lot.
 Local restaurants like Uncommon Ground used additional plots at Vedgewater to add more fresh healthy vegetables to what is produced in the certified organic roof-top garden.
 Many neighbors who never gardened before learned the joy and fulfillment of watching a plant grow from a seed, harvesting it, preparing it and seeing it end up on a plate to be consumed.

 The garden became the site for “Green Scene” a free summer gardening camp for children ages 9-14.
 This four-week summer program was well attended with an average attendance of 15 campers per day.